x0d167/.dotfiles-K480X/README.md

 # 🔧 dotfiles-K480X

 Custom dotfiles for my Arch-based ThinkPad T480 system — codename: **KRS-K480X**.
-This setup is tuned for speed, clarity, customization, and eventual world domination.
+This setup is tuned for speed, clarity, customization, and ~eventual world domination~ main machine stolen, now just used for work, so no time for shenanigans lol.

 ---